Advancements

 This simple test is called auscultation.

-If your physician does hear an abnormal respiratory sound, the type of sound detected can help them identify specific lung conditions.
+If your physician hears abnormal or poor respiratory health indicators, the type of sound detected can help them identify specific lung conditions.

 • Wheezing and rhonchi (“musical” sounds) are typical for asthma (bronchial narrowing, excessive airway mucus) and COPD (bronchial narrowing and excessive airway mucus).